- Schizophrenia Slideshow Pictures

 Symptoms of a major depressive episode might include the following:

-- Depressed or irritable mood most of every day for several days in a row
+- Depressed or irritable mood most of every day for two weeks or more in a row

 - Inability to feel pleasure